rmosolgo/batmanjs.github.io/_guides/03_views/02_bindings.md

 <p data-bind="order.customer.name"></p>
 ```

 The keypath above is `order.customer.name`.
+It has three segments:

+- `order`
+- `customer`
+- `name`

-It has three segments: `order`, `customer`, and `name`.
-The binding will automatically update the HTML value when any of those segments change.
+The binding will automatically update the HTML value when _any_ of those segments change.
 In the above example, this means the `<p>` tag's `innerHTML` will be updated when:

 - the order changes,
 - the order's customer changes, or
 - the order's customer's name changes

 You can rely on a binding to "just work" when its segments change.
 If any of the segments are assigned to new values, the binding will be immediately updated with the new value.